jnoriega232/post-install-config/README.md

-🎉Congratulations!
-You have set up osTicket succesfully🎉 Click [here](https://github.com/jnoriega232/ticket-lifecycle) to move on to the final part of this tutorial!
+🎉 **Congratulations!
+You have set up osTicket successfully** 🎉 Click [here](https://github.com/jnoriega232/ticket-lifecycle) to move on to the final part of this tutorial!